 With excellent owned and modernised rehearsal facilities and new instruments, thanks to fundraising efforts and grants from the National Lottery through the Arts Council, and the Foundation for Sport and the Arts, Fishburn Band continues to go from strength to strength.

-The Band have had the benefit of being in 'good hands' over the years under the Direction of many excellent resident Musical Directors including Mr William Makepiece, James Foxcroft, David Loukes, Steven Shimwell, Roger Payne, Roy Curran, Ian Robinson, Graham O'Connor, Chris Bentham, John Ward, Phil Rosier, Huw Thomas, Ray Farr Jason Smith and Joe Cook, along with many 'guest' Musical Directors.
-Recent professional conductors taking the Band have been David Hirst, Russell Gray, David Roberts, Richard Evans and 'Ex-Fishburn Cornet player Alan Morrison, all of whom bring great experience and encouragement to the Band.
+The Band have had the benefit of being in 'good hands' over the years under the Direction of many excellent resident Musical Directors including Mr William Makepiece, James Foxcroft, David Loukes, Steven Shimwell, Roger Payne, Roy Curran, Ian Robinson, Graham O'Connor, Chris Bentham, John Ward, Phil Rosier, Huw Thomas, Ray Farr, Jason Smith, Joe Cook, Michael Franey and Lewis Wilkinson, along with many 'guest' Musical Directors.
+Recent professional conductors taking the Band have been Duncan Beckley, David Hirst, Russell Gray, David Roberts, Richard Evans and 'Ex-Fishburn Cornet player Alan Morrison, all of whom bring great experience and encouragement to the Band.

 Changes in personnel in recent times have seen the good contest results and improving performances continue, mainly due to the hard work put in by the Musical Directors and players alike.
 All band members are dedicated to the task of ensuring a long and successful future for Fishburn Band.